Brothers in arms: Iraqi armed groups grow as Islamic State shrinks

-MOSUL, Iraq, April 3 (Reuters) - For Iraqi police officer Jassem and his brothers, the battle against Islamic State is personal.
+MOSUL, Iraq (Reuters) - For Iraqi police officer Jassem and his brothers, the battle against Islamic State is personal.
 The militants captured and beheaded their father, a Shi'ite militiaman, in 2014; before that, the family lost another son fighting the jihadists.

 "We were able to identify my dad's body by the tattoo on his arm.
 The head wasn't found.
 They had also drilled holes in his hands and cut fingers off," 31-year-old Jassem told Reuters on the front line in Mosul as Iraqi forces battle with Islamic State in the city.